Clubs & Competitions

 Clubs and Competitions

-Our academic enrichment programs give students opportunities to apply their learning and experience an even higher level of academic challenge.
-These programs range from in-class competitions to national contests.
+Academic enrichment programs challenge students to apply their learning at a higher level.
+Programs are available in Lower and Middle School and range from in-class competitions to national contests.

 Model UN lets middle schoolers role-play the assemblies of the United Nations.
 It's an excellent hands-on approach to learning critical thinking and argumentation in a compelling context.
 By role-playing delegates to the UN, students learn about other countries, cultures and international relationships, while developing a global perspective on real issues confronting the world today.
 The program culminates in a two-day Model United Nations session on our campus.